ra559/cis106/labs/lab4.2.md

 ## Question 3 | Using the [] Wildcard
 In the previous question we learned how to match a single or a given number of characters in a filename.
 Now, sometimes you want to match a range of characters.
 For example, all the files that start with a capital letter or a digit.
-This is possible with the [] wildcard which matches the range specified inside the [].
+This is possible with the `[]` wildcard which matches the range specified inside the `[]`.
+Use the `~/lab4/question3` directory to solve this question.

 **Problem 1:**<br>
-You want to list all the hidden python files that start with a lowercase letter.
-How would you do that?
+You want to list all the hidden python files that start with a lowercase letter. **How would you do that?**

 **Problem 2:**<br>
 You want to list all the files that start with an uppercase letter, are followed by a lowercase letter, and have a number before the file extension.
 How would you do that?